CalvinLin011010/calvinlin.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Run Lin is a postgraduate student at UESTC Aone Lab.
+His research interests include sentiment analysis, event extraction, knowledge graph.
+At the same time, he balances the tasks of django and vue based development.